alexscheitlin/master-project-evoting/contracts/README.md

 1. Add contract to `/contracts`
 2. Add the contract to the deploy script in `migrations/2_deploy_contracts.js` (same as the others)
 3. Add a test file in `/test/nameOfTest.spec.ts`
-4. Run your test with the commands specified above (`npm run truffle:test`)
+4. Run your test with the commands specified above